 between “millimetric days”, “paperwork” and “breathing”, five general practitioners open their diary

-On this day when certain surgeries are closed, doctors tell franceinfo about their weeks of work, more or less long, the fruit of arbitration between the desire to treat and the need to preserve themselves.
+On this day when certain surgeries are closed, doctors tell franceinfo regarding their weeks of work, more or less long, the fruit of arbitration between the desire to treat and the need to preserve themselves.

 Despite Valentine’s Day, no sweet words on the signs.
 The liberal doctors are called upon to close their practices and to demonstrate in Paris, Tuesday February 14, to ask the executive to “give back to city medicine resources commensurate with the challenges”.
-In the midst of negotiations with the Health Insurance, the representative organizations wish “an additional financial envelope” for’“improve access to care for all French people” and are concerned about developments recently passed in the National Assembly, such as a “obligation collective” to provide evening shifts.
+In the midst of negotiations with the Health Insurance, the representative organizations wish “an additional financial envelope” for’“improve access to care for all French people” and are concerned regarding developments recently passed in the National Assembly, such as a “obligation collective” to provide evening shifts.
 The rally is scheduled for 1 p.m. in front of the Senate, where the criticized bill is to be considered.

 In a context of crisis in the health sector in France, liberal doctors are asked to take part in the collective effort, in particular by welcoming more patients to relieve the emergency services.
 Why not, answer some of them, provided that the price of consultations is doubled to 50 euros, in order to be able, among other things, to recruit medical assistants.
 But there is no question of extending their days, already punctuated by 54 hours of work on average per week, according to a study by the statistical service of the Ministry of Health dated 2019.